getsolus/help-center-docs/configuration/enabling-workspaces/en.md

 ### Workspaces Configuration

 There are 4 workspaces available in Budgie by default.
-For adding an new Workspace, you have to click on the `+` button.
+For adding an new Workspace, click on the `+` button.

 If you wish to remove or rename your workspace, right click on the desired workspace and select rename or remove.